mishasharmaa/Ai-Dungeon-TopicsInCS/README.md

     }
 4. The narration prints, and legal state changes are enforced
 5. The game ends when win or lose conditions are met
+6. When the 'save' command is typed, a 'save.json' file is created.

 ---